ehmicky/log-process-errors/CONTRIBUTING.md

 This document will help you send a pull request.

-If you're submitting an issue instead, you can skip this.
+If you're submitting an issue instead, you can skip this document.

 If your pull request is related to a typo or the documentation being unclear, please click on the page's `Edit` button (pencil icon) and directly submit a